andrearosasco/FastFlow-TSP-Genetic-Algorithm/README.md

 #### std_parallel
 two implementations with std C++ concurrency mechanisms
-- async - use of async calls with no thread pinning -thread - use of thread calls with thread pinning (best performances)
+- async - use of async calls with no thread pinning
+- thread - use of thread calls with thread pinning (best performances)

 #### scripts
 three python scripts